 A hiking water filter is essential if you’re an outdoor enthusiast.

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Anyone who spends a significant amount of time outdoors knows that one of the most important things you need is drinkable water.
+Anyone who spends a significant amount of time outdoors knows the importance of drinkable water.
 Staying hydrated is at the top of any camper’s, hiker’s, or sportsman’s priorities.
 Odds are water is also one of the heaviest things you’ll carry.
-The longer you plan to be on the go outdoors, the more water you’ll need.
-One way to cut down on this weight is to bring a hiking water filter.
+The longer you plan to be outdoors, the more water you will need.
+One way to cut down on the weight is to bring a hiking water filter.
 These portable water systems turn murky water from ponds, streams, and lakes into clean, safe drinking water.
 They’re compact and light enough for even a daypack, and we wouldn’t recommend hitting the trail without one.
 Take a look at the list below to find the best hiking water filter for you.